 Mark Gresham is an American composer whose music is rooted in traditions of neo-romanticism, yet explores modern and eclectic influences with a passionate lyricism that is sensitive to word, history, and sense of place.

-His compositions have been performed in by instrumental ensembles such as the Atlanta Symphony Orchestra, Atlanta Symphony Youth Orchestra, String Orchestra of the Rockies, Bent Frequency, Thamyris, Sonic Generator, Georgia State University Percussion Ensemble, and the Atlanta Symphony Brass Quintet.
+His compositions have been performed in by instrumental ensembles such as the Atlanta Symphony Orchestra, Atlanta Symphony Youth Orchestra, String Orchestra of the Rockies, Peactree Strimg Quartet, Atlanta Chamber Players, Bent Frequency, Riverside Chamber Players, Thamyris, Sonic Generator, Georgia State University Percussion Ensemble, and the Atlanta Symphony Brass Quintet.

 His choral music has been performed by the San Francisco Symphony Chorus, the National Lutheran Choir, the New York Concert Singers, the Emory University Concert Choir, the Plymouth Music Series, the Hong Kong Bach Choir, the Candler Choraliers, and the choir of the Cathedral Church of St. Paul (Boston), among others.

-His music has also been performed by artists such as cello/piano duo Dorothy and Cary Lewis, cellist Karen Freer, percussionist Stuart Gerber, percussionist Peggy Benkeser and pianist Laura Gordy, mezzo-soprano Maya Hoover, cellist Wouter Vercruysse and pianist Alexander Besant (Helix Duo), violist Brett Deubner, violinist Helen Hwaya Kim and clarinetist Ted Gurch.
-Most recently, his piece for unaccompanied cello, "As Guilty as the Artist, No. 1," was premiered on May 11, 2012 by Sarah Kapps.
+His music has also been performed by artists such as violinist Hilary Hahn. cello/piano duo Dorothy and Cary Lewis, cellist Karen Freer, cellist Sarah Kapps, cellist Charae Krueger and pianist Robert Henry, cellist Wouter Vercruysse and pianist Alexander Besant (Helix Duo), clarinetist Laura Ardan, percussionist Stuart Gerber, percussionist Peggy Benkeser and pianist Laura Gordy, mezzo-soprano Maya Hoover, violist Brett Deubner, violinist Helen Hwaya Kim and clarinetist Ted Gurch.

 Internationally, his work has been heard in such far-flung places as Indonesia, Estonia, South Africa, Belgium, Hong Kong and the Democratic Republic of Congo.